amitwave/springAiSample/README.md

 - Slow responses: verify model choice, prompt size, and network.
 - Streaming stalls: ensure client keeps the connection open and doesn’t buffer the entire response.

-ke, I can tailor this README to your exact package names, add a Docker section, or include OpenAPI annotations and examples.